Parent page: Workspace Projects

-In this instance, the Web Viewer interface is presented through the Design view of the open project page.
-The latter can be accessed from the Projects page of the server's browser interface by double-clicking on the project entry, single-clicking on the project entry name (when in preview rather than list mode), or by selecting the required project and then choosing the Open option from the menu above the listing or the menu associated with the project entry.
+In this instance, the Web Viewer interface is presented through the Design view of the opened project page.
+The latter can be accessed from the Projects page of the Workspace's browser interface by double-clicking on the project entry, single-clicking on the project entry name (when in preview rather than list mode), or by selecting the required project and then choosing the Open option from the menu above the listing or the menu associated with the project entry.

 Accessing the CAD-centric Projects Management page for a project from the Projects page.
 The Web Viewer interface is presented through the page's Design view.

 Viewing Design Snapshot for a Release Package